FedML-AI/FedML/python/app/fedllm/README.md

 ## How to Use Llama 2

+Our FedLLM example uses Pythia by default, but we recently added support for Llama2.
+If you'd like to use Llama2, please see the following instructions before getting started.

 To use [Llama 2](https://ai.meta.com/llama/), you need to apply access from Meta and request Meta's private Hugging Face repo access.

+1. Make sure your `transformers` version is `4.31.0` or newer.
+You could update your transformers via `pip install --upgrade transformers`.
-1. Please visit the [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and apply for access.
+2. Please visit the [Meta website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and apply for access.
 2. Apply for [Meta's private repo](https://huggingface.co/meta-llama/Llama-2-7b-hf)
    on [Hugging Face](https://huggingface.co/meta-llama/Llama-2-7b-hf).
 See below image for detail.